clarus/coq-blog/posts/2021-02-08 Removing existential types from modules in coq-of-ocaml.md

         |}.
     End F.

-Finally, we wrap the the functor `F.functor` into a function `F` without type classes:
+Finally, we wrap the functor `F.functor` into a function `F` without type classes:

     Definition F {X_t : Set} (X : Source (t := X_t))
       : Target (t1 := _) (t2 := X.(Source.t)) :=
       let '_ := F.Build_FArgs X in
       F.functor.

 We keep `X_t` as an implicit parameter.
+The type `X_t` is a parameter rather than an existential type.
 For the abstract type `t1`, we let Coq infer its value with:

     Target (t1 := _) (t2 := X.(Source.t))

-Since Coq has access to the definition of&nbsp;`F`, it is able to guess the value of `t1`, and we do not need an existential type.
+Since Coq has access to the definition of&nbsp;`F`, it is able to guess the value of `t1`, and we do not need an existential type there.
 For the type `t2`, we directly give its value&nbsp;`X.(Source.t)` like in the OCaml source.
 We think it is better to always give an explicit type value when possible.
 Indeed, the expression inferred by Coq may be too large and have caused performance issues in some of our examples.

-To apply the functor&nbsp;`F` on&nbsp;`M` we simply do a function application&nbsp;`F M`:
+To apply the functor&nbsp;`F` on&nbsp;`M` we simply do a function application:

     Definition FM := F M.